coatsy/coding-workshop/maze/maze3.md

 ![The basic Scratch blocks](./images/basic-blocks.png)

 Scratch has the concept of allowing people to create additional sets of blocks.
 These are called Extensions.
-These extensions are used to do all kinds of things includin playing music, drawing on the screen and interacting with microcomputers like the Micro:Bit.
+These extensions are used to do all kinds of things including playing music, drawing on the screen and interacting with microcomputers like the micro:bit.

-To allow us to interact with the Micro:Bit, we need to add the Micro:Bit extension to the project.
+To allow us to interact with the micro:bit, we need to add the micro:bit extension to the project.
 Extensions are accessed through the Extensions button at the bottom-left of the screen:

 ![The Extensions Button in the Scratch Editor](./images/extensions1.png)